minprog/programming-2/40 Workshops/20 Workshop 2/40 Programs.md

 ## Printing the population list nicely

 Your first assignment with this file is to print the data to the screen.
+Create a file called `population.py` and store it in the same folder as `population.csv`.
+By doing so you can open `population.csv` from `population.py` by simply calling:

+	file = csv.reader(open('population.csv'))

-Create a file called `population.py` and define a function like this:
+Within `population.py` define a function like this:

 	def print_population_list(filename):
 		'''